PiyushMishra318/slate/source/index.html.md

 <tr><td>500</td><td>Internal Server Error</td></tr>
 </table>

+#CUSTOMER
+This section explains about all the apis used in the user login of Greasy Monkey.
 ##Car
 This section contains documentation for all the apis that handle Car data on the Greasy Monkey platform.
 ##Add Car